 "The soil they prefer is usually up top here," Earl replied, returning to them.
 "Most decided to move out.
-Many challenged it and failed while some were just unlucky.
+Many challenged the creature and failed while some were just unlucky.
 Onix knows better though."

 Vander nodded.
 "Do you know what the creature looks like?"

 "We haven't seen it," Earl replied as he rejoined them.
 "Onix carved some drawings for us when we asked him about it."

 On cue, Onix raised his tail segments and carved an image into the ground.
 When finished it looked like a stick figure, but with four arms instead of two.

 The bulky four-armed creature crept through the forest under the glare of the afternoon sun.
-It had nothing to fear from anything on the mountain, but what prey remained could fly away, hence the need for stealth.
+It had nothing to fear from anything on the mountain.
+What prey remained could fly away, hence the need for stealth.
 It spotted a target.

 It grinned and moved behind another tree, out of their line of sight.
 Then its eyes glowed.
 Small stones silently rose from the soil.
 A ring of floating stones was soon circling it.
 Its heart raced with excitement as it raised a finger and pointed to the oblivious flock.